Torre C of E Academy

 We adapt our teaching to target the different needs of individuals and groups within each class, eg the use of differentiated resources and tasks, the use of adult support, by breaking down teaching and learning, instructions and tasks into achievable chunks, by staff using extenuated gestures and signing, by the use of visual prompts, visual timetables, now and next boards, ICT and other access technology etc.

 When a child has profound and complex special educational needs which require high levels of support, specialist equipment and expertise, a mainstream setting may not be the most appropriate setting.
-Discussions with the child’s family, the child, where appropriate, the SENCo, the Class Teacher, the Senior Leadership Team and the Local Authority may conclude that a special school or specialist provision at another mainstream setting would best meet the child’s special educational needs.
+Discussions with the child’s family, the child, where appropriate, the SENDCo, the Class Teacher, the Senior Leadership Team and the Local Authority may conclude that a special school or specialist provision at another mainstream setting would best meet the child’s special educational needs.
+Parents that wish to apply for one of Torbay’s specialist settings need to do so with the current school’s SENDCO in the Autumn term.
+A SEP (specialist educational place) document needs to be completed and sent to the local authority to apply for a place for the following Autumn.

 How can we adapt our curriculum for children and young people with special educational needs?